 The Housing Assistance Payment (HAP) is a form of social housing support for people who have a long-term housing need.
-It is being administered by local authorities and will eventually replace long-term Rent Supplement - see 'Background - Rent Supplement' below.
+It is being administered by local authorities and will eventually replace long-term Rent Supplement - see 'Further information' below.
 HAP is being introduced under the Housing (Miscellaneous Provisions) Act 2014 and a series of Statutory Instruments.

 The HAP scheme aims to: